Soueast

-South East (Fujian) Motor Co., Ltd., trading as Soueast, is a Chinese automobile manufacturer based in Fuzhou, Fujian, and a joint venture between China Motor Corporation (25%), Fujian Motor Industry Group (50%) and Mitsubishi Motors (25%).
-Its principal activity is the design, development, production and sale of passenger cars and minibuses sold under the Soueast marque.
-It also manufactures Mitsubishi brand passenger cars for sale in mainland China.
+South East (Fujian) Motor Co., Ltd., trading as Soueast, is a Chinese automobile manufacturer based in Fuzhou, Fujian, a subsidiary of Chery.
+It conducts production and sale of passenger vehicle under the Soueast marque.

-As of early 2011, Soueast had an annual production capacity of around 180,000 units, but this was set to rise to 300,000 with the completion of current construction, which may have been finished by early 2012.
+It used to manufacture Mitsubishi brand passenger cars for sale in mainland China, a joint venture between China Motor Corporation (25%), Fujian Motor Industry Group (50%) and Mitsubishi Motors (25%), before Mitsubishi's exit in 2021 and acquisition by Chery in 2024.

+The name "Soueast" merges "South" and "East" (from China's southeast Fujian Province), symbolizing its history and culture.
+Now, it also stands for "Soul Ease" – promoting an ease lifestyle.